• Skip to main content

 1. Look for the > sign at the bottom.

-2. Copy the code below.
+2. Copy the code snippet below.

 navigator.registerProtocolHandler("mailto",